Deborah Pakkar-Hull

 Profile

 My research at Leeds focuses on developing new perspectives on the current environment for Educational Theatre, investigating potential models of sustainable practice.
-I am interested in using an ecological theoretical lens to disrupt current epistemologies and explore how Educational Theatre might both exist within, and challenge the prevailing marketised systems of arts and education.
+I am interested in using an ecological theoretical lens to disrupt current epistemologies and explore how Educational Theatre might both exist within, and challenge the prevailing marketised systems of arts education.
 My study is inspired by over 30 years of working in the field of Educational Theatre in a variety of roles.
 I started as a secondary Drama Teacher, before joining Theatre in Education company The Play House as an Actor-Teacher.
-In this role, I toured health education projects and performances to secondary schools, unsettling the often instrumental agendas of funders and commissioners, by deploying transgressive playfulness and collaborating with artists from other performance disciplines.
+In this role, I toured health education projects and performances to secondary schools, unsettling the often instrumental agendas of funders and commissioners, by deploying playfulness and collaborating with artists from other performance disciplines.
 After several years, I moved to touring participatory theatre embedding critical pedagogies, and regularly working with 50 partner primary schools.
 I subsequently became the company’s Artistic Director, directing performances alongside leading the company’s artistic programme, partnerships and fundraising, and managing a small team of creative practitioners.
 During my time at The Play House, I predominantly worked in Birmingham, but also had the opportunity to tour theatre and facilitate workshops in Nigeria, Brazil and Hong Kong.

 In 2014 I became the Artistic Director of Leeds-based Theatre Company Blah Blah Blah, just as the company’s long-established relationships with the youth sector and secondary schools began to significantly decline.
 I instigated a move towards working within primary schools, brokering work with community, heritage, and library partners, and collaborating with other companies.
 Key projects during this time were The Vultures Song, developed in partnership with Yellowcat Theatre in Delhi, inspired by the stories of survivors of Partition and shortlisted for the Best Play for Young Audiences by the Writer’s Guild of Britain.
 Also, The Hidden Garden, which toured nationally to theatres, libraries and community settings, and involved children with experiences of food poverty and sanctuary-seeking, contributing to its creative development.